radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 2. (Optional) If a [validation threshold](#add-validation-threshold) is defined, RadiantOne determines if the threshold defined has been exceeded.
 If it has, the persistent cache is not refreshed during this cycle.

-3. (Optional) If a [validation script](#validation-script-path) is defined, RadiantOne invokes the script logic.
-If the validation script is successful, RadiantOne updates the cache.
-If the validation script is unsuccessful, RadiantOne does not update the persistent cache during this cycle.

 4. RadiantOne compares the LDIF file generated in step 1 to the current cache image and applies changes to the cache immediately as it goes through the comparison.

 The periodic persistent cache refresh activity is logged into periodiccache.log.
 This file can be viewed and downloaded from Server Control Panel > Log Viewer.
 For details on this log, see the Logging and Troubleshooting Guide.